halide/Halide/README.md

+# WARNING: THIS DESCRIPTION IS INCOMPLETE #

+More thorough directions for Mac and Linux are coming very shortly.
+We are also working to automate as much as possible, to keep this simple.

 Changes in process
 --------------------
 I am adding dependencies on OCaml batteries included and sexplib.
 On Ubuntu or similar, these are available via: